PPathole/heliometrics/README.md

-# HelioCentrics
+# HelioMetrics

-Welcome to HelioCentrics, a comprehensive analysis project for solar energy production.
+Welcome to HelioMetrics, a comprehensive analysis project for solar energy production.
 This project leverages Excel to perform detailed data analysis on solar power generation metrics.

 ## Table of Contents